Posted on Leave a comment

 Acrylic tubs

 An acrylic bathtub is made from sheets of acrylic that are vacuum-formed into a tub shape.
-Since these are formed over a mold, they can be virtually any type of tub style or design, from drop-in tubs to freestanding tubs.
+Since these are formed over a mould, they can be virtually any type of tub style or design, from drop-in tubs to freestanding tubs.
 The advantages are pretty much the same as for fiberglass, although acrylic tubs are more expensive.

 Disadvantages are that the finish can scratch or discolor over time, although the better grades of tub finishes have now reduced that problem to a minimum.
 You also have a lot of choices of shapes, sizes and colors.